facebook/react-native-website/docs/native-modules-ios.md

 ### Module Name

 For now, your `CalenderModule.m` native module only includes a `RCT_EXPORT_MODULE` macro, which exports and registers the native module class with React Native.
-It also specifies the name of the native module.
-Similar to Android’s `getName` method, the`RCT_EXPORT_MODULE` macro takes an optional argument that specifies the name that the module will be accessible as in your JavaScript code.
+The `RCT_EXPORT_MODULE` macro also takes an optional argument that specifies the name that the module will be accessible as in your JavaScript code.

-> Note that this argument is not a string literal.
+This argument is not a string literal.
 In the example below we pass `RCT_EXPORT_MODULE(CalendarModuleFoo)`, not `RCT_EXPORT_MODULE("CalendarModuleFoo")`.

-Below `CalendarModuleFoo` is passed in, so that the module can be accessed through `ReactNative.NativeModules.CalendarModuleFoo` in JavaScript:

 ```objectivec
 // To export a module named CalendarModuleFoo